 Ribeye is my favorite steak cut!
 I tend to cook it until heated through, usually 2 to 4 hours, at 131°F (55°C).
 It is a very fatty cut though so some people like to use a slightly higher temperature, by 3 to 5 degrees.
 I prefer to finish it by chilling it in an ice bath for 5 to 10 minutes and then throwing it on a scorching hot grill.

 Ribeye is hands down my favorite cut of meat and it is what I order every time I go to a steakhouse.
 It is tender but filled with flavorful marbling that breaks down into a mouthwateringly tasty meal.

-A good ribeye will be full of marbling without having more than one or two large chunks of fat on the inside.
+A good ribeye will be full of marbling without having more than 1 or 2 large chunks of fat on the inside.
 It will often have a fat cap or bone on one end, which will not affect the timing of the cook.

-Even though I tend to use my standard temperatures on it, ribeye is a very fatty cut, so some people like to use a slightly higher temperature than they usually use on steaks, by about three to five degrees.
+Even though I tend to use my standard temperatures on it, ribeye is a very fatty cut, so some people like to use a slightly higher temperature than they usually use on steaks, by about 3 to 5 degrees.

 Ribeye is tender so it only needs to be heated through, usually 2 to 4 hours for an average one.
 However, ribeye does have a lot of bite to it so it is fine going for a few hours longer without any negative results.

 Due to the high fat content, finishing the ribeye with a great sear is critical.
 Ribeye is one of the few cuts that I almost always chill first in an ice bath before searing.
 This allows it to get a better crust and reduce a lot more of the fat.